 After Thursday night’s dinner, Hestenes discussed “An Engine for STEM Education Reform.”

 “Ultimately, all reform is local,” Hestenes wrote in a summary of his presentation.
 “Therefore, the key to education reform is empowering teachers as agents of change.”

 Hestenes is director of the Science Modeling Institute Academy of Science and Arts and emeritus professor of physics at Arizona State.

 Cheatham said Dr. Angela Barlow, director of the MTSU Ph.D. program in mathematics and science education, will describe work to improve teaching and learning of math in the elementary grades.

 Cheatham said continuing support for the conference comes from the Tennessee Space Grant Consortium, which has a match from the MTSU Office of Research.
-MTSU faculty member Dr. Mark Abolins is the principle investigator for the space grant.
+MTSU’s Dr. Mark Abolins is the principal investigator for the space grant.

 The Tennessee STEM Education Center formerly was called the Tennessee Math, Science, Technology and Engineering Center at MTSU.